-The setting of a KPI on this basis recognises the importance of shareholder value as delivered through the Company's market share price.
+The setting of a KPI on this basis recognises the importance of shareholder value as delivered through the company's market share price.

-This KPI was not met in relation to the financial year ended 30 June 2014, as the required share price performance hurdle was not met and the shares were not issued.
+This KPI was not met in relation to the financial year ended 30 June 2016, as the required share price performance hurdle was not met and the shares were not issued.

-Senior Executives
+Senior executives

-Short-term incentives paid to Senior Executives are made on a discretionary basis as determined by the Managing Director.
-These incentives, while not guaranteed, are directly linked to the achievement of budgeted profit on similar principles to those for Executive Directors as well as various performance targets for each area of operational responsibility, including the preparation and delivery of reports on time and meeting industry targets and standards in relation to workplace health and safety.
-No bonus is awarded where performance falls below the minimum acceptable KPI levels as determined by the Board or the Managing Director.
+Short-term incentives paid to senior executives are made on a discretionary basis as determined by the nomination and remuneration committee.
+These incentives, while not guaranteed, are directly linked to the achievement of budgeted profit on similar principles to those for executive directors as well as various performance targets for each area of operational responsibility, including the preparation and delivery of reports on time and meeting industry targets and standards in relation to workplace health and safety.
+No bonus is awarded where performance falls below the minimum acceptable KPI levels as determined by the nomination and remuneration committee.